TomCrypto/Ordo/ordo/readme.txt

 :::Current status and what needs to be done:::

-CIPHERS > Modes of operation implemented: ECB, CBC, OFB, CFB, CTR, STREAM CIPHERS > Primitives implemented: NullCipher, Threefish-256, RC4 /!\ These have not been extensively checked for correctness! /!\
+CIPHERS > Modes of operation implemented: ECB, CBC, OFB, CFB, CTR, STREAM CIPHERS > Primitives implemented: NullCipher, Threefish-256 [+ASM-optimized], RC4 /!\ Threefish-256 has not been extensively checked against test vectors yet, RC4 has though! /!\
 CIPHERS > The API is actually usable at this stage, but still not definitive, parameters will be shuffled around and modified to improve effectiveness and flexibility.

 Essentially we want primitives (be it cipher primitives, or hash primitives, etc...) to be accessible from everywhere in the library, and we want different uses to be able to access them transparently (like encrypting, hashing, authenticating, encrypting+authenticating, etc...).
 Suggested library section names: